openclimatefix/nowcasting_forecast/README.md

 ### Models

 #### v0
-This model is a simple model that uses NWP solar irradiance data to prediction solar generation.
+This model is a simple model that uses NWP solar irradiance data to predict solar generation.
 ⚠️ This model takes the average solar irradiance and divides by 10, which will not produce a very accurate forecast.
 The main purpose of this model is to test the data pipeline.